cmpilato/omgmail/README.md

 his email into Gmail via IMAP.
 He loses the spam protection that Google offers for mails it routes outright, but he gets to keep the Gmail interface.
-(And his mails get delivered according to _his_ schedule rather than the often-long-delayed poll rate that Gmail used when pulling emails via POP.)
+(And his mails get delivered according to _his_ schedule rather than the often-long-delayed automagical poll rate that Gmail used when pulling emails via POP.)